p4sstime/p4sstime/README.md

 - Track pull bombs; send as logs and chat msg; (if ball gets splashed within half of a second of spawning, and it's caught in the air/hits side surf and then player scores while in the air, it's a pull bomb) [Example](https://youtu.be/2CgDMvSvXAc?t=228)
 - Track push bombs; send as logs and chat msg; (if ball gets splashed from front or back leaf within half a second of spawning, and it's caught in the air then player scores while in the air, it's a push bomb)
 - Track deathbombs; send as logs and chat msg; (if ball goes into goal and player who last had it killbinded already in the air, it's a deathbomb)
     - Use inAir and onPlayerDeath?
 - Track Stadium water syncs; go from in-air (off surf) to in water to hit certain height (using map entities just from water would make this super easy lol)
 - Track Griff bombs; send as logs and chat msg; (if loops are made around arena ramps at least once then score, it's a griff bomb)
     - Needs map entities first to fire outputs we can hook onto, then count
 - Track Goblin/Gorblin bombs; send as logs and chat msg; (goblin has ball go through holes, gorblin has you go through holes with ball); use map entities

-### Medium:
+### Hard:
 - Track splash defense; send as logs and chat msg?
-	- Use the same radius; if ball goes neutral within radius of goal due to splash, it's splash defense; making this consistent is the hard part i think
+    - Use the same radius; if ball goes neutral within radius of goal due to splash, it's splash defense

 ### Impossible:
 For these, I just don't know how I would track them.
-Could be easily possible
+Could be easily possible, I just don't have knowledge.

+- Ball airshots ([AlliedMods says](https://discord.com/channels/335290997317697536/335290997317697536/1165720293684301866): SDKHooks cannot detect since ball uses collision hull, for proper accuracy you'd need a detour on the entity method that gets called on a collision, not home to check its name (extension called passfilter does that?). alternatively can do a trace hull iterator with entity bounds each frame to find entities inside)
 - Lobs (maybe somehow hook onto ball throw and see where viewangles are to determine lob?)
 - Demo instadets
 - Dribbledet